HotSync should be considered a beta release. Please test it on your environment before using in production.

 If mysql or postgresql are installed, they will be synchronized by default.
 To disable databases sync

-[root@master]# config setprop hotsync databases disabled [root@master]# signal-event nethserver-hotsync-update
+[root@master]# config setprop hotsync databases disabled [root@master]# signal-event nethserver-hotsync-save

 Restore: put SLAVE in production¶

 The following procedure puts the SLAVE in production when the master has crashed.